Updated: Sep 19

-Currently: We are allowed to be open for dining in the restaurant (both indoors and outdoors) at 50% capacity as legally determined by the Madison County Fire Safety Inspector.
-This means that we can have tables seating 1-12 people, but the total number of occupants in each room dining area must at all times be less than 50 percent (including bar patrons in the total count).
-All tables must be 6-feet apart and dinner guests are required to wear their masks at all times, except for when they are seated.
+Currently: We are allowed to be open for dining in the restaurant (both indoors and outdoors) at 50% capacity as legally determined by the Madison County.
+This means that although a table may be available, patrons may be asked to wait until a table leaves the restaurant before they are ushered to their seat.
+All tables are currently at least 6-feet apart.
 In order to accommodate this restriction, we have chosen to mark unavailable tables with black table cloths or remove them from the dining room all together.
+Please note, that all dinner guests are required to wear their masks at all times, except for when they are seated.

 For more details on what we are doing to keep our customers safe, please click here for our public statement on all COVID-19 precautions we are taking.

 9/18/20 = Alaska and Delaware are added to restricted states list.